 Violation: Episodes of a favorite TV show are made Web-available for viewing only via a network streaming site that is authorized by the copyright holder.
 Since the rights-holder is allowing anyone to view the episodes, you make a copy of your favorite and allow others on the Internet to share your copy.

 Violation: You are asked by a computer manufacturer to participate in a beta test of a new operating system.
 You try it and it fixes many known problems.
-Without asking permission of the manufacturer, you put the software up on your server and post a message to a message board announcing that people may get a copy, free, at that location.
+Without asking permission of the manufacturer, you put the software up on your server and create a tweet announcing that people may get a copy, free, at that location.

 Violation: You subscribe to Netflix, but find the transmission slow, so you download a film to view via BitTorrent.